Frequently Asked Questions

 Does the program cost anything for me to volunteer?

-The only charge is a suggested donation of $50 to cover the cost of the background check that we require for all volunteers that will be around our students, housing, food, etc. To donate, please click here and select the fund as “Study Center Programs”.
+There is no cost to volunteer.
+If you would like to help cover the cost of the background check, housing, food, etc. you may donate here and select the fund as “Study Center Programs”.

 What will my schedule be?

-Your schedule will be an eight hours.
-You will be responsible for either a morning shift lasting from breakfast through mid-afternoon (starting at approximately 7am) or an evening shift lasting from the end of lunch through the service of dinner and clean-up (starting at approximately 1pm).
-There will also be times of community and fun to engage with the programs and the island.
+Your schedule will be an eight hour shift.
+You will be responsible for either a morning shift lasting from before breakfast through mid-afternoon (starting at approximately 7am) or an evening shift lasting from the end of lunch through the service of dinner and clean-up (starting at approximately 1pm).
+We hold a daily devotional for kitchen volunteers to build community and create connections among the team.
+This is a highlight for many volunteers!

 What are the best ways to get to the Vineyard?